aaronbloomfield/pdr/uva/syllabus.md

 [Go up to the CS 2150 page][1] ([md][2])

-## Fall 2020
+## Spring 2021

 ### Instructor ###

 - [Aaron Bloomfield][33] / [aaron@virginia.edu](mailto:aaron@virginia.edu).
-Office: Rice Hall, room 402
-- [Mark Floryan][31] / [mrf8t@virginia.edu](mailto:mrf8t@virginia.edu).
-Office: Rice Hall, room 203
-- [Rich Nguyen](http://cs.virginia.edu/~nn4pj/) / [aaron@virginia.edu](mailto:aaron@virginia.edu).
-Office: Rice Hall, room 202
+Office: Rice Hall, room 402.
+This course, and all office hours and lecture times, will be done virtually due to the Covid-19 pandemic.

 ### Course Info ###

-- Lectures: M/W/F 11:00-11:50, 1:00-1:50, 2:00-2:50
+- Lectures: M/W/F 10:00-10:50 and 1:00-1:50
+    - All lectures are via Zoom, and the link can be found in the Collab workspace
 - Email: none; fill out a [support request][42] instead
+- Office hours: these are incorporated into the lecture times (10-11 and 1-2 on M/W/F).
+Any concerns that are not appropriate to be addressed then should be submitted via a [support request][42].
 - Announcement feed: [\@UVaCS2150][34] and the [daily announcements slide set][15]; you are responsible for checking both
-- TA office hours are 5pm-11pm on Sundays, Mondays, Wednesdays, and Thursdays on Zoom; All office hours start the Sunday after classes start
+- TA office hours are 5pm-11pm on Sundays, Mondays, Wednesdays, and Thursdays on Zoom; All office hours start the Sunday after classes start.
 - Laboratory Meetings (on Zoom): all on Tuesdays

 **Course Description:** This course will introduce you to program and data representation from high level concepts to machine level implementation.
 Data structuring techniques and the representation of data structures during program execution are discussed, as are operations and control structures and their representation during program execution.
 Representations of numbers, arithmetic operations, arrays, records, recursion, hashing, stacks, queues, trees, graphs, and related concepts are also covered.

 **Availability:** It is important to me to be available to my students, and to address your concerns.
+If your concern can't be addressed during the lecture periods or via a [support request][42], then please fill out a [support request][42] to find a time to (virtually) meet.
+But with 500 students in the class, and only one instructor, I will not be able to manage everybody emailing their concerns -- hence the use of the [support request][42] system.

-If you cannot meet with me during office hours, e-mail and I will try to find the time to meet.
-That being said, like everybody else I get quite busy, so it may take a day or more to find a time to meet.
-And if you have any comments on the course - what is working, what is not working, what can be done better, etc. - I are very interested in hearing about them.
-There is an [anonymous feedback tool through Collab][37], or you can send an e-mail (please do NOT email the TAs directly).
-I tend to get bogged down by e-mail as the semester progresses, so seeing me in person (right after lecture, during office hours, etc.) is often a good way to get a more immediate response.
+If you have any comments on the course - what is working, what is not working, what can be done better, etc. - I are very interested in hearing about them.
+There is an [anonymous feedback tool through Collab][37] that you can use, or e-mail.

 **Prerequisites:** CS 2110 (Software Development Methods) or CS 2220 (Engineering Software); and CS 2102 (Discrete Math), all with grades of C- or above.
-Note that CS 2102 is allowed as a co-requisite, but see the details for this in the [first slide set][11] (specifically, [here][12]).
+CS 2110 is a strict pre-req, and no execptions are ever allowed for not having taken that course.
+CS 2102 is allowed as a co-requisite, but see the details for this in the [first slide set][11] (specifically, [here][12]).

 **Course Objectives:** Students who complete the course will: